sfarr-epcc/gromacs_bpg/docs/workflow/workflow.rst

 option.
 You will also need to specify your water model (choices included are TIP models, and the SPC and SPC/E models).
-Specifying the water model here results in ``pdb2gmx`` to write a complete topology and will ensure that all forcefields are consistent if the system needs to be hydrated.
-The code above produces three outputs: a system topology ``topol.top``, an "included topology" ``posre.itp``, and a forcefield coordinate file ``conf.gro``.
+Specifying the water model here results in ``pdb2gmx`` to write a complete topology and will ensure that all topology files are consistent if the system needs to be hydrated.
+The code above produces three outputs: a system topology ``topol.top``, a position restraint file ``posre.itp`` (included in the topology file), and a coordinate file ``conf.gro``.
 Further to these files, ``pdb2gmx`` will output a number of interesting details to screen, such as the total mass of the system given the coordinates and topology being used as well as the net charge of the system.
 The charge